Alezco/config/README.md

 # LinuxConfig
-Archlinux with i3 configuration files
+Archlinux with i3 configuration files and Python scripts